 You can change your “trader” status in your policy settings at any time by selecting Edit in the Seller Details section.

 If you need help understanding your obligations under the GDPR or any other data protection laws, consult with an lawyer about local laws and how they apply to your shop.

-Under your shop policies, you can add more information about your shop.
+You can add more information about your shop from the shop edit section of your Shop Manager.
 You can include any additional information that you think buyers should know when purchasing from your shop.
 This section is not a part of your shop policies.